aedanmc/travelo-hey/reports/Week4.md

 *Contributors: Aedan McCall, Alex Zuniga, Camila Christensen, Matt Broom, Mike Harris*

 ## Agenda
+- Needing to simplify our use case in order to get enough complete for the beta release, especially considering that the login page is likely going to be more difficult to implement in time

 ## Team Report
 1. Plans and Goals from Last Week